Get Help with a Drinking Problem

 If you want to help friends, there's a right way and a wrong way.
 The closer you are to someone in terms of familial or blood relations, the more rights you have to insist on treatment.
 In some parts of the world, you can even compel treatment, checking a loved one into a rehab center.

 - 1As a friend or spouse, simply accepting that there is a problem is not a solution.
 You have to help the person, even if he or she is in denial.
 Tell them stories of what has happened to others who did not stop in time.
 Sometimes, people need to hear from others through conversation how difficult it is to ask for and accept help.
 Then you need to ask them to get help.
 If you fail to convince the person to accept help, then it's time to demand they get help.
 Otherwise you risk watching them lose everything, including their family, friends and job.Talk, ask, demand, and help.Advertisement

 - 2You may have read about substances that will help a person stop drinking, or in some cases make them drink less.
 While these substances do exist, they should only be administered by a medical professional, or by the person who is having a drink.
 Attempting to secretly mix something in their drink can be ineffective and dangerous.
 Worse, if they later need medical treatment, unexpected complications can arise when no one is aware of the other substance in the person's system.Do not mix alcohol with other substances.

 Helping yourself is one of the most important things you can do in combination with getting help from other people.
 This means taking care of yourself, and paying attention to things that cause problems for you.

-- 1Practice moderation.Some people have a natural sense of moderation, while others aren't as able to control themselves.
+- 1Some people have a natural sense of moderation, while others aren't as able to control themselves.
 Developing discipline can be one solution if you find yourself unable to quit drinking.
-Ask yourself several questions:Advertisement
+Ask yourself several questions:Practice moderation.Advertisement

 - "When and where do I drink?"